 What sources of information do you recommend?

 Thanks to the era of the Internet, we don’t spend as much time or energy dispensing pamphlets and literature.
 Your computer has a wealth of information available about any procedure imaginable.
 Please be aware that not all the information that you come across is factual or even realistic.
 In fact, there is an abundance of misinformation on the Internet.
 Use it as a guide only.
 Travel on reliable web sites only.
 A good start is the web site of the American Society of Plastic Surgeons and I consider it balanced and factual.
-The ultimate source of information will be our consultation.
-During our consultation, I will tell you the facts and give you my advice and experience.
-I will not sell you on any procedure.
-I try to be a devil’s advocate in discussing the procedure you are interested in, and I will always present you with reasons why you don’t want the procedure.
-Remember, surgery carries risks.
-You want a true professional, not a salesman, as your surgeon.
+People tend to search out information that supports their beliefs even if what they are believing is nonsense.
+Keep an open mind when doing research.
+Try to take in various perspectives from different sources that are reliable.
+Don’t believe everything you read—often, if it sounds too good to be true it isn’t.

 What if I have a question or a problem after hours?

 I am on call for my practice 24/7.
 My nurses are available after hours to handle patient inquiries.
 If for some reason I am out-of-town or not immediately available, I have several colleagues that are on call for my patients.
-Thankfully, I don’t get too many calls in the evening.
-This is a tribute to our patient education and preparation process and to my wonderful nurses.

 Does my office accept insurance?
 Does insurance pay for cosmetic surgery?